medical-genomics-group/JODIE/README.md

    Output:
    + ordered phenotype file
-   + list in txt format with line number of individual with missing phenotype (according to line in genotype file)
+   + rmid file with list of individuals with missing phenotype (according to line in genotype file)

    This step needs to be run for every phenotype.